 and an html readme help.

-BEADS has since been used in 1D and 2D (GCxGC) chromatography, Raman spectroscopy, high-resolution mass spectrometry for astronomical hyperspectral data, electroencephalogram (EEG), electrocardiogram (ECG) and arabic script analysis.
+BEADS has since been used in 1D and 2D (GCxGC) chromatography, Raman spectroscopy, high-resolution mass spectrometry for astronomical hyperspectral data, electroencephalogram (EEG), electrocardiogram (ECG), arabic script analysis, power signal detrending for monitoring.
+Other uses, implementations in R and C++ are provided at:

 It is an excellent tool - works very well ones you figure out parameters.
 Would be much better with more extensive documentation.